 In a large bowl, combine the soap shavings and the water.
 Let sit for an hour or two.
 Stir until a thick paste is formed.
 Adjust the amount of water depending on how thick you want it.
 Add remaining ingredients.
 When thoroughly combined, store in a pint jar with a tight lid.

 Scoop out a small amount and scrub all over hands.
 Rinse well and moisturize if necessary.

 I tend to neglect my feet until they are tired and sore.
 This soothing, moisturizing homemade foot soak wakes up tired feet!

 Sage leaves are thought to be antibacterial, while eucalyptus opens up pores and sinuses.
-The mint leaves in this recipe allow skin to soak up the other nutrients, and parsley has antioxidants to help prevent cell damage.
+The mint leaves in this DIY foot soak recipe allow the skin to soak up the other nutrients, and parsley has antioxidants to help prevent cell damage.
 Epsom salt contains magnesium, encouraging muscles to relax.